-Those huge empty warehouses seem to be begging to be repurposed again in some productive and sustainable way.
-The enclosed space runs from tens of thousands to millions of square feet of usable space.
+Those huge empty warehouses on the edge of town seem to be begging to be repurposed again in some productive and sustainable way.
+The enclosed spaces run from tens of thousands to millions of square feet of usable space.
 There must be some way to turn that empty space into a money maker.

 How about making this available warehouse space into a huge aquaponics setup using some special grow lights to grow plants?
 It sounds so reasonable and straightforward.
 Every week PFAS LLC receives requests from all over the world from those interested in making use of abandoned warehouses in their area.
 They dream of converting the interior space of warehouses into a high-intensity food production facility to grow, sell and distribute food locally and make lots of money.

 Controls pests, diseases and predators (birds, small animals, etc.) from the natural surrounding environments

 Protects plants and fish from extreme weather conditions (except for tornado, hurricane or major flooding)